Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \subsubsection{Attention-Based Semantic Integration}

-The ASI can be used to simulate the human perception to select the semantic segments that are most worthy of concern by channel attention and spatial attention.
-Additionally, we also give a human prompt way to select the interested semantic segments directly.
+The ASI can be used to simulate human perception to select the semantic segments that are most worthy of concern by channel attention and spatial attention.
+Additionally, we give a human prompt way to obtain interested semantic segments directly.
+Here, the human prompt refers to the selection result based on human intention.
 As a result, the selected segments can then be merged as a new semantic-aware image.